Arab–Byzantine wars

-The Arab–Byzantine wars or Muslim–Byzantine wars were a series of wars from the 7th to 11th centuries between multiple Arab dynasties and the Byzantine Empire.
-The Muslim Arab Caliphates conquered large parts of the Christian Byzantine empire and unsuccessfully attacked the Byzantine capital of Constantinople.
-The frontier between the warring states remained almost static for three centuries of frequent warfare, before the Byzantines were able to recapture some of the lost territory.
+The Arab–Byzantine wars or Muslim–Byzantine wars were a series of wars from the 7th to 11th centuries between the successive Islamic caliphates and the Byzantine Empire.
+Following the Byzantine defeat at the Battle of the Yarmuk, Muslim armies conquered most Byzantine territory in the Levant, Egypt and North Africa within decades.
+Arab expansion subsequently slowed to a more gradual rate, following two failed sieges of the Byzantine capital of Constantinople in the late 7th and early 8th centuries.
+By the mid-9th century, the Byzantines had partially recovered and proceeded to recapture some of their lost territory in Anatolia in the following decades.

-The conflicts began during the early Muslim conquests under the expansionist Rashidun Caliphate, part of the initial spread of Islam.
-In the 630s, Rashidun forces from Arabia attacked and quickly overran Byzantium's southern provinces.
+The conflict began during early Muslim conquests under the expansionist Rashidun Caliphate, part of the initial spread of Islam.
+In the 630s, Rashidun forces from Arabia attacked and quickly overran Byzantium's Levantine and African provinces.
 Syria was captured in 639 and Egypt was conquered in 642.
-The Exarchate of Africa was gradually captured between 647 and 670.
-From the 650s onwards, Arab navies entered the Mediterranean Sea, which became a major battleground.
-Both sides launched raids and counterraids against islands and coastal settlements.
+The Exarchate of Africa was gradually seized between 647 and 670.
+From the 650s onward, Arab naval forces began entering the Mediterranean Sea, which subsequently became a major battleground, with both sides launching raids and counterraids against islands and coastal settlements.
 The Rashidun were succeeded by the Umayyad Caliphate in 661, who over the next fifty years captured Byzantine Cyrenaica and launched repeated raids into Byzantine Asia Minor.
-Umayyad forces twice placed Constantinople under siege, in 674 to 678 and 717 to 718, but failed to seize the heavily fortified Byzantine capital.
+Umayyad forces twice placed Constantinople under siege, in 674 to 678 and 717 to 718, but ultimately failed to seize the heavily fortified Byzantine imperial capital.

 Following the failed second siege, the border stabilized at the Taurus Mountains in Asia Minor.
-The Umayyads launched frequent attacks across this frontier, which was heavily fortified by both sides and the surrounding region became depopulated.
-During this early period, the Byzantines were usually on the defensive, avoiding open field battles and preferring to retreat to their fortified strongholds.
-After 740 they began to launch their own counter-offensive raids across the frontier and by sea.
+The Umayyads, and later the Byzantines, launched frequent attacks across this frontier, which was heavily fortified by both sides.
+As a result, the surrounding region became depopulated due to constant warfare.
+During the initial period of conflict in the 7th and early 8th centuries, the Byzantines were usually on the defensive, avoiding open battles and preferring to retreat to fortified strongholds.
+After the mid-8th century Byzantine forces began to launch their own counter-offensives across the frontier at the Taurus Mountains, and further abroad by sea.

-In 750 the Umayyads were overthrown by the Abbasid Caliphate, who were less expansionist than their predecessors and did not seek to eliminate the Byzantines; embassies were exchanged and there were several periods of truce.
-Nevertheless, conflict remained the norm, with almost annual raids and counter-raids, either by the Abbasid government or by local client rulers, which continued until the mid-10th century.
-Byzantine attempts to take back the lands they had lost only provoked Abbasid retaliation, in the form of destructive invasions of Asia Minor.
-During the social unrest and simultaneous attack of the Byzantine border by multiple factions, Arab naval raids reached a peak in the 9th and early 10th centuries: their fleets attacked the coasts of Italy and Dalmatia, while Abbasid vassals conquered Crete in 827 and gradually took Sicily from 831 to 878.
+In 750 the Umayyads were overthrown by the Abbasid Caliphate, who were less expansionist than their predecessors.
+Conflict persisted, however, with near-annual clashes until the mid-10th century.
+Abbasid vassals conquered Crete in 827 and gradually took Sicily from 831 to 878, with Arab naval raids peaking in the 9th and early 10th centuries, including attacks along the coasts of Italy and Dalmatia.